Friday, April 13, 2018 │ 8:30 a.m. – 3:45 p.m., Reception following

 Pulitzer Prize winning reporter Jesse Eisinger will discuss his new book, The Chickenshit Club: Why the Justice Department Fails to Prosecute Executives.

-This session will provide an overview of “behavioral compliance” — the idea that compliance efforts should be better informed by the vast and growing literature in behavioral psychology.
-Findings from that field are often counterintuitive and undermine conventional wisdom, in ways that have important implications for compliance, ranging from how disclosure may change behavior to what training regimes and incentive structures are effective in encouraging compliance.
+This session will provide insights into “behavioral compliance” highlighting how conflicts of interest and disclosure of such conflicts can affect compliance.
+Compliance efforts should be better informed by the vast and growing literature in behavioral psychology and findings from that field are often counterintuitive and undermine conventional wisdom in ways that can have important implications.
+These range from how disclosure may change behavior to which strategies can be most effective at overcoming conflicts of interest and encouraging compliance.

 Sunita Sah │ Cornell Graduate School of Management